APachaury/Wear_Leveling_Simulator/README.md

 ---

 ## Simulator Architecture
-The architecture of the simulator itself is divided into multiple layers of abstraction:
+The architecture of the simulator itself is divided into multiple layers of abstraction, in descending order:

-#### 1. wear_leveling.py
-This is the static wear leveling algorithm.
+#### 1. wear_leveling.py - This is the static wear leveling algorithm.
 The dynamic wear leveling algorithm is implemented in ftl.py because it reduces complexity and inter-dependencies in the code.

-#### 2. ftl.py
-This is the FTL (Flash Translation Layer).
+#### 2. ftl.py - This is the FTL (Flash Translation Layer).
 It also contains the dynamic wear leveling algorithm.

-#### 3. flash_memory.py
-This represents the hardware itself, such as pages and blocks, and the operations that are performed at a hardware level.
+#### 3. flash_memory.py - This represents the hardware itself, such as pages and blocks, and the operations that are performed at a hardware level.

+Here's what the other files do:

-config.py houses all the global variables that represent the various thresholds and parameters to be defined as user inputs.
+- **config.py** houses all the global variables that represent the various thresholds and parameters to be defined as user inputs.

-workload_generator.py is to generate a stream of operations that the memory must perform, like what a Flash memory controller in a processor would take as an input.
+- **workload_generator.py** is to generate a stream of operations that the memory must perform, like what a Flash memory controller in a processor would take as an input.
 Note that this file is a placeholder for now.
 I do not know how the actual workload of a Flash memory device might look like, and I wish to find out so that I can implement it.
 Please email me if you can help with this.

-simulation.py where is the actual simulation is run, and is the entry point to the simulator.
+- **simulation.py** is where the actual simulation is run, and is the entry point to the simulator.
 It houses the main function.

 ---